lotuc/xnfun/docs/intro.md

 (add-function n1 "sub" (fn [[a b]] (- a b)))
 ```

-Since the node `n0` and `n1` are connected to the same MQTT transport, the tow
+Since node `n0` and `n1` are connected to the same MQTT transport, the two nodes
-nodes are actually inter-connected.
+are actually inter-connected.
 You can call to each other.

 ```clojure
 @(call n0 "sub" [4 2])